-- 1. Measurement and Fundamental Properties (All in Class 1) - 1.
+- 1. Measurement and Fundamental Properties - 1.
 Fundamentals of measuring length, area, volume and mass - 2.
 Density of materials - 3.
 The scientific method - 2.
 Motion, Forces and Energy - 1.
-Motion of objects as related through the concepts of position, displacement, speed, velocity, and acceleration (Class 2) - 2.
-Interpretation of distance vs. time and speed vs. time graphs (Class 2) - 3.
-The relationship between a net force and the motion of an object (Class 2) - 4.
-Explain how action and reaction forces are related to each other (Class 2) - 5.
-Basic forces in the universe including electrostatic, gravitational, and magnetic (Class 4,7,10) - 6.
-Forms of energy including solar, chemical, magnetic, electric, nuclear, and thermal(Class07) - 7.
-The relationship between net force, work, and kinetic energy (Class 03) - 8.
-Conservation of energy, and how energy is transformed form one form to another (Class 03) - 9.
-The nature of heat (thermal energy) and heat transfer (conductive, convective, radiant) and their relationship to temperature and temperature measurement (Class 06) - 3.
-Structure and matter (All in Class 7) - 1.
-Atomic theory and basic atomic structure including the relationships between subatomic particles - 2.
+Motion of objects as related through the concepts of position, displacement, speed, velocity, and acceleration - 2.
+Interpretation of distance vs. time and speed vs. time graphs - 3.
+The relationship between a net force and the motion of an object - 4.
+Explain how action and reaction forces are related to each other

+- 5. Basic forces in the universe including electrostatic, gravitational, and magnetic - 6.
+Forms of energy including solar, chemical, magnetic , electric , nuclear , and thermal - 7.
+The relationship between net force, work, and kinetic energy - 8.
+Conservation of energy, and how energy is transformed form one form to another - 9.
+The nature of heat (thermal energy) and heat transfer (conductive, convective, radiant) and their relationship to temperature and temperature measurement - 3.
+Structure and matter - 1.
+Atomic theory and basic atomic structure including the relationships between sub-atomic particles - 2.
 Periodic Table of Elements and periodic trends to atomic structure - 3.
 Characteristics of the atomic, ionic, and molecular classes of matter - 4.
 Phases of matter (solids, liquids, and gasses) and the connections between the properties using a particle model - 5.
 Classification of matter-elements, substances, compounds, mixtures - 6.
 Basic characteristics of solutions, including acids and base, and their relationship to the pH scale - 4.
-Matter and its Changes (All in Class 8) - 1.
+Matter and its Changes - 1.
 Phases of matter and associated phase changes - 2.
 Chemical and physical changes, and classifying chemical and physical properties of matter - 3.
 Basic principles of chemical bonding and chemical activity - 4.
 Energy changes during chemical reactions - 5.
 Electricity and Magnetism - 1.
 Electric charge and how charge is transferred from one object to another - 2.
 Models of electric current, voltage, resistance, and their interrelationships - 3.
-The construction and operation of simple electrical circuits and the difference between series and parallel combinations of resistors - 1.
+The construction and operation of simple electrical circuits and the difference between series and parallel combinations of resistors - 6.
 Waves and Light - 1.
 Longitudinal and transverse waves - 2.
 Properties and sound - 3.
 Doppler effect and interference - 4.
-Electromagnetic radiation (light), the electromagnetic spectrum and sources of light

-- 5. Relationship between wavelength (or frequency) and color

-- 6. Color perception

-- 7. Reflection and refraction of waves.
+Electromagnetic radiation (light), the electromagnetic spectrum and sources of light - 5.
+Relationship between wavelength (or frequency) and color - 6.
+Color perception - 7.
+Reflection and refraction of waves.